nguyenngoclongdev/vs-terminal-keeper/README.md

 Terminal Keeper is useful when you often open the same terminals for a project, such as a dev server, test watcher, background worker, or documentation server.
 Instead of reopening and retyping commands manually, save those workflows as sessions and activate them when you need them.

+## Highlights

+* 🚀 **Launch repeatable terminal workflows** with a single command.
+* 🔄 **Automatically restore sessions** whenever VS Code starts.
+* 🗂️ **Organize terminals into named sessions** for different projects or environments.
+* 📥 **Import commands** from `package.json`, `composer.json`, `Makefile`, `Pipfile`, Gradle, Ant, Grunt, Gulp, and more.
+* 🎨 **Customize terminal colors and icons** or let Terminal Keeper generate them automatically.
+* ⌨️ **Run terminals directly from keyboard shortcuts** using built-in keybinding support.
+* 🧩 **Works with both Visual Studio Marketplace and Open VSX.**
+* 🚫 **No ads.
+No telemetry.
+No unnecessary setup.**

 ## Features

-- **Easy configuration**: Generate a starter configuration and customize it for each workspace.
+### Session Management

+* **Named terminal sessions** – Organize terminals into reusable sessions for different workflows.
-- **Automatic startup activation**: Restore your configured session when VS Code starts.
+* **Automatic startup activation** – Restore your preferred session automatically when VS Code starts.
-- **Session picker**: Choose which named terminal session to launch.
+* **Session picker** – Quickly switch between saved sessions from the Command Palette.
-- **Session cleanup**: Remove sessions you no longer need.
+* **Session cleanup** – Remove sessions you no longer need with a single command.

-- **Custom themes**: Assign colors and icons manually or let Terminal Keeper choose them for you.
+### Productivity

+* **Workspace configuration** – Generate a starter configuration and customize it for each workspace.
+* **Command importing** – Import commands from common project files instead of writing them manually.
-- **Activity Bar management**: Launch, edit, send, copy, import, and remove sessions from the Terminal Keeper view.
+* **Activity Bar integration** – Create, edit, activate, copy, import, and manage sessions from a dedicated explorer view.
-- **Command importing**: Import commands from `package.json`, `composer.json`, `Pipfile`, `Makefile`, Gradle, Ant, Grunt, Gulp, and similar project files.
-- **Keybinding support**: Run a terminal by name directly from a keyboard shortcut.
+* **Keybinding support** – Launch a terminal or session directly from your own keyboard shortcuts.

+### Customization

+* **Terminal themes** – Assign colors and icons manually or let Terminal Keeper generate consistent themes automatically.
+* **Split terminal layouts** – Define both regular and split terminals inside a session.
+* **Flexible terminal options** – Configure working directory, environment variables, shell, focus behavior, startup messages, and more.

+### Coming Soon

-- **Session saving (coming soon)**: VS Code currently does not expose every terminal detail needed to save an existing terminal exactly as-is, but this may be added when the API allows it.
+* **Save existing terminal sessions** – VS Code currently doesn't expose enough terminal state through its API to recreate running terminals exactly as they are.
+Support will be added if the API makes this possible in the future.

 ## Quick start